Body Presencing Hologram

 The Future: How Truth Leads to Clarity

-Clarity is the ability to see and know things clearly; the inner and outer window of perception is as clear as possible.
-Seeing a difficult truth opens us up (and our future generations) for living in clarity, love, acceptance, connection, inspiration and hope.
+Clarity is the ability to see and know things clearly; perception's inner and outer windows are as straightforward as possible.
+Seeing a problematic truth opens us up (and future generations) to living in clarity, love, acceptance, connection, inspiration, and hope.